gansoft/gansoft/README.md

 # 📧 Contact Me
-Feel free to reach out to me at gansoft2020@gmail.com or connect with me on LinkedIn.
+Feel free to reach out to me at gansoft2020@gmail.com or connect with me on LinkedIn.com.